Appease/SetCleanDir/README.md

 ```

 #####Recurse
-a switch representing whether to perform a recursive clean by recursively removing child directories
+A switch representing whether to perform a recursive clean by recursively removing child directories.
 ```PowerShell
 [switch]
 [Parameter(